zamazan4ik/awesome-pgo/article/article.md

 .asciz  "default_%m.profraw"
 ```

 Here we see some additional extra instructions.
+At first, we see `inc     qword ptr [...]` instruction.
+It's an automatically inserted by the compiler **counter** into the function.
+Each time when the function is executed, the counter is increased.
+At the exit of the application counters from whole applications (for large applications it can be thousands of counters) are dumped to a disk with `__llvm_profile_filename` filename (since we use Clang.
+Other compilers do similar things but with different assembly code). `__llvm_profile_raw_version` is an additional machinery for a compiler.
+Since the PGO profile by default is saved to a disk, the file should have some format, and this format also has some versioning.
+We will discuss these topics in details a bit later.

-There are several instrumentation PGO subtypes:
+In LLVM, there are several instrumentation PGO subtypes:

 * FrontEnd PGO (FE PGO)
 * IR PGO
 * Context-Sensitive IR PGO (CSIR PGO or CS IRPGO - both variants are fine)

-TODO: describe each PGO type in details

 ##### FrontEnd PGO (FE PGO)